tompi/cheapino/doc/buildguide_v2.md

 Solder all the feet in place, and remove all 3 parts from the breadboard, and put them into the PCB, use some tape to hold it in place when you turn it around and solder it.

 ![Socketing 3](images/socket3.jpeg)
-(I know I know, the image is of the v1 PCB, but MCU install is exactly the same...)
+The image is of the v1 PCB, but MCU install is exactly the same for both versions...

 #### Use pinheader to mount MCU